The French Open

 When Did The French Open Begin?

-The history of the French Open dates to 1891 when it was first held as the French Championships at the Sade Francais as a Men's interclub competition.
+The history of the French Open dates to 1891, when it was first held as the French Championships at the Stade Français as a Men's interclub competition.
 It got its current name, Roland Garros, in 1928, named after a famous French aviator.
 Since then, it has become one of the most prestigious events in tennis.
-In 1997 women's singles matches were added to the tournament and women's double matches were added in 1925.
-In the same year the tournament was opened to foreign players.
+In 1897 women's singles matches were added to the tournament.
+The competition was opened to international players in 1925, the same year women's double matches were added.
 After a hiatus due to the Second World War, the French Open was dominated by the English-Speaking world.
-First it was the Americans, then the Australians, with Rod Laver, Ken Rosewall and Margaret Court - the latter still holding the record for the most Roland-Garros titles with 13 in total won between 1962 and 1973 (five singles, four doubles and four mixed).
+First it was the Americans, then the Australians including Margaret Court - still holding the record for the most Roland-Garros titles, with 13 in total won between 1962 and 1973 (five singles, four doubles and four mixed).

 The tournament gained further importance, when the sport became professional in 1968.
 Within this period the stadium undertook its very first expansion in 1979, adding five more courts, taking it to ten in total.
-Additional expansion were made in 1986, 92 and 94, which oversaw a vast increase to its current size 8.5 hectares and 20 courts, including two show courts, Philippe-Chatrier and Suzanne - Lenglen.
+Additional expansion were made in 1986, 92 and 94, which oversaw a vast increase to its current 8.5 hectares and 20 courts.

 French Open Key Facts: